BebDong/MindSeg/README.md

 ### Remarks

-- The `ResizeBilinear` and `PReLU` operators of MindSpore do not support NVIDIA GPU for now
+- This repository uses `BatchNorm2d` as the `SyncBatchNorm` operator in MindSpore does not support NVIDIA GPU for now, which may lead to poor segmentation accuracy when training on multiple devices.
 - When evaluating model performance, the `ignore-label` indicator is temporarily not supported, which will be improved in a future version.